SpringTree/coding-guidelines/README.md

 ## Style guide

 We have adopted the [Airbnb](https://github.com/airbnb/javascript) style guide for our JavaScript and TypeScript projects.
-This is a very widely used standard and support is available in a multitude of editors and CI tools All new projects must use this style guide.
+This is a very widely used standard and support is available in a multitude of editors and CI tools.
+All new projects must use this style guide.
 When coding on an existing project adhere to the cureent style used throughout the project.
 This repository contains configuration files for [eslint](linters/.eslintrc) and [tslint](linters/.tslint.json).